ImagineSocialGit/engage-core/docs/client-readiness-roadmap.md

 - Broadcast scheduling records recipient outcomes and exposes scheduled/skipped/failed visibility on the Broadcast detail page.
 - The CRM dashboard is config-driven by module slots, panel providers, and preset priorities.
 - The contact show page is a Core-owned workspace shell with module-contributed panels/sections and muted module wayfinding.
+- Webinars owns DB-backed schedule profiles/items for webinar lifecycle message timing.
+- Campaigns owns DB-backed step variants for channel-specific delivery options.

 ## Architecture runway after staging smoke success

-The staging smoke test confirmed the near-term need for runtime-selectable definitions.
+The staging smoke test confirmed the need for runtime-selectable definitions.

-The next architecture runway is:
+The architecture runway is:

 ```text
 sync available options